[Interview] Let's not be 'naive' with Chinese partner, says senior MEP

 With the US, its closest ally, treating it as a threat to national security, the EU is looking more and more to China to maintain a rules-based world order.

-In Beijing on Monday (16 July), the EU and China committed to conclude as quickly as possible a bilateral agreement on investmen.
+In Beijing on Monday (16 July), the EU and China committed to conclude as quickly as possible a bilateral agreement on investment and to increase cooperation on global issues.

 Join EUobserver today